pradeepk6/e2e_test_automation_cucumber_java/README.md

   as most Java IDEs come with maven bundled.
 * Download the project and run maven command: mvn verify.
-  The command runs with headless browser htmlunit.Be warned that htmlunit throws a lot warnings but it still does the job.
+  The command runs with headless browser htmlunit.Be warned that htmlunit throws a lot of warnings but it still does the job.
   After running; Cucumber reports will be generated in 'target/cucumber' directory.
   Within that directory click on index.html to see Cucumber reports.
 * Works with any browser For eg: to run with chrome: